cdapio/cdap/cdap-docs/developers-manual/source/pipelines/how-cdap-pipelines-work.rst

 ================================
 CDAP pipelines are built as a CDAP capability, with three major components:

-- **CDAP Application Studio,** the visual editor, running in a browser
+- **CDAP Studio,** the visual editor, running in a browser
 - **Application Templates,** packaged as artifacts, either system- or user-defined
 - **Plugins,** extensions to the application templates, in a variety of different types and implementations

-The **CDAP Application Studio** interfaces with CDAP using RESTful APIs.
+The **CDAP Studio** interfaces with CDAP using RESTful APIs.

-The **application templates** |---| ETL Batch, Data Pipeline Batch, and ETL Real-time |---| are available by default from within the CDAP Application Studio.
+The **application templates** |---| ETL Batch, Data Pipeline Batch, and ETL Real-time |---| are available by default from within the CDAP Studio.
 Additional application templates, such as Data Pipeline Real-time and Spark Streaming, are being added in upcoming releases.

 The ETL Batch and ETL Real-time application templates expose three plugin types: source,